learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/ReactChartJS.md

 import { Line } from "react-chartjs-2";
 ```

+These import statements ensure that the React components from `react-chartjs-2` are loaded into our file.

 #### Define the Data
 Before creating graphs, we first need to define some data to be visualized.
 **Note:** Even though we are defining static data in this tutorial, the data can be fetched dynamically if your application has a backend.